-Grab your white paper roll and markers.
-We are going to learn color words by moving!
+We are going to learn color words by moving in a preschool color hunt.

 Just like going on a brisk walk fire up our thinking, so does hands-on learning for children.
-The more we get them moving, the more we can engage and rev up the exploration of new ideas.
+The more we get them moving, the more we can engage and explore new ideas.

 And the truth is, doing so is easier to do than you may think!

 RELATED: Curious about how to store these ideas in your back pocket?
 Check out our Activity Cards.

 Color words are some of the first sight words your child will learn.